 Knowing how to sew a button is one of the most basic tools of survival for everyday modern living.
 Have you ever been out to a corporate event and you realize your button has fallen off, or literally hanging on by a thread?
 Fret no more.
 This guide will have you stitched back together and ready to go in no time.
-Even if you’re attire is fully in check, knowing this basic sewing tool of survival will keep you prepared and save your ass later.
+Even if sewing doesn’t belong to masculine skill set or it’s not something men can do, or your attire is fully in check, knowing this basic sewing tool of survival will keep you prepared and save your ass later.
 Follow along for a step by step tutorial, and sew on your buttons like a true tailor.

 How to Sew on a Button

 Supplies You Need to Sew on a Button:

 - Thread at least 12″, 24″ if you’re doubling it.
 (Same color of fabric or button – black, navy, or white will do)

 - Spacer (a second needle or pin – anything small and thin)